jlesage/docker-handbrake/README.md

 **NOTE**: All default presets, along with personalized/custom ones, can be seen with the HandBrake GUI.

+### Multiple Watch Folders

+If needed, up to 4 additionnal watch folders can be used:
+  - `/watch2`
+  - `/watch3`
+  - `/watch4`
+  - `/watch5`

+This is useful in scenarios where videos need to be converted by different presets.
+Settings associated to a particular watch folder can be overrided by adding its index to the corresponding environment variable name.

+For example, to set the preset of `/watch2`, one would define the environment variable `AUTOMATED_CONVERSION_PRESET_2`.  `AUTOMATED_CONVERSION_PRESET_3` would be used for `/watch3`, and so on.

 ### Video Discs

 The automatic video converter supports video discs, in the folllowing format: